5/8/2025

 Christopher Nolan

-Okay, and as a follow-up, given where the stock is trading right now and the dividend yield where it is, why aren't you buying back more stock?
+Okay, as a follow-up, given where the stock is trading right now and the dividend yield where it is, why aren't you buying back more stock?

 speaker

-Mick Salamini
+Nick Salamini

-Chief Financial Officer and Chief Investment Officer, Moonwell Capital
+Chief Financial Officer & Chief Investment Officer

 speaker